elfakyn/knowledge/windows/power.md

 #### Check

-You have this problem if your computer goes to sleep when you issue a lock command and wait a few minutes.
+You have this problem if your computer goes to sleep when you issue a lock command and wait a few minutes, even with sleep timeout set to Never.

 #### Fix